kubernetes-client/java/docs/kubectl-equivalence-in-java.md

 #### (Optional) Setting a Global Client-Config

-Kubectl static helpers doesn't know its client-config (or kubeconfig if the name makes more sense to you) unless you set it when your application starts.
+Kubectl static helpers don't know its client-config (or kubeconfig if the name makes more sense to you) unless you set it when your application starts.
 You can either specifies the client-config upon invoking kubectl helpers or simply set a global config at the start of your application: